mertcan-tas/url-shortener/README.md

 #### 	6. Access the app:
 Open your browser and go to http://127.0.0.1:8000.

-## Redirect Behavior
-The redirection logic is implemented in ShortenedLinkGetAPIView.
-You can modify it to include custom logging, analytics, or additional features.

-Future Enhancements
--	Add analytics for detailed tracking of clicks by date and location.
--	Implement bulk link creation for advanced users.
--	Add expiration dates to links with automatic cleanup.
--	Enhance the frontend for a user-friendly experience.

 ## Contributing
 We welcome contributions!
 Please fork this repository and submit a pull request with your changes.